-For the foregoing reasons, the Board of Directors recommends that you vote "AGAINST" proposal 4 to provide holders of only 15% of the Company's outstanding common stock the power to call a special meeting of stockholders.
+For the foregoing reasons, the Board of Directors recommends that you vote "AGAINST" proposal 7 to adopt an independent board chairman policy.
 As with all proposals, if the proposal is not properly presented by the proponent at the Annual Meeting, it will not be voted upon.

-THE BOARD OF DIRECTORS RECOMMENDS THAT YOU VOTE "AGAINST" THE SHAREHOLDER PROPOSAL ENTITLED "SPECIAL SHAREHOLDER MEETINGS."
+THE BOARD OF DIRECTORS RECOMMENDS THAT YOU VOTE "AGAINST" THE SHAREHOLDER PROPOSAL ENTITLED "INDEPENDENT BOARD CHAIRMAN."